 Less is known of George Clarke, and it has not been possible to state with certainty which man of this name held the Collins Street allotment.
-Two possible candidates are George Clarke, a convict who arrived in 1817,19 or a George Clarke who had arrived in 1820 under sentence for forging notes.20 Whichever of the candidates, Clarke was recorded as living on his Collins Street allotment in the 1825 almanac, and listed as a 'waterman to the shipping'.
+Two possible candidates are George Clarke, a convict who arrived in 1817, 9 or a George Clarke who had arrived in 1820 under sentence for forging notes.
+Whichever of the candidates, Clarke was recorded as living on his Collins Street allotment in the 1825 have to any listed as a waterman to the shipping.
+He evidently did not held the land for much almanac, and listed as a 'waterman to the shipping'.
 He evidently did not hold the land for much longer, and had disposed of it before 1827.21

 One of the earliest maps to depict the study area dates from 1828, and shows Clarke's lot in the ownership or occupancy of a 'Dacers', most likely Richard Dacres, (Figure 5).
-Dacres was commander of the Lucy Ann and left the colony in 1827.22 To the south west was Hopwood's lot, and the Green Gate Inn, located outside of the study area, but with one building partially within the study area.
+Dacres was commander of the $Lucy\ Ann$ and left the colony in $1827^{.22}$ To the south west was Hopwood's lot, and the Green Gate Inn, located outside of the study area, but with one building partially within the study area.